carolynwu/VR_Project_3/README.md

   <img width="90%" height="90%" src="https://i.imgur.com/2rX3zDV.png">
 </p>
 <ul>
   <li>In using the Material Design Lite JavaScript library, we were able to make visually appealing front-end components.
 The MDL library, as many people know, allows users to create Google-esque (Material Design) webpage components.
-Material design is defined as [a visual language that synthesizes the classic principles of good design with the innovation of technology and science](https://material.io/design/introduction/).
+Material design is defined as <a href="https://material.io/design/introduction/">a visual language that synthesizes the classic principles of good design with the innovation of technology and science</a>.
 Our color schemes, room and username selection page, interface buttons, keyboard, input boxes, and rounded components all follow the "visual language" of Material Design.</li>
 <br>
 	<li>Here is our Login Screen.
 The background container uses <a href="https://github.com/VincentGarreau/particles.js/">Particles.js</a>.</li>
 </ul>